FormulaCraft

 Can I use a list of criteria stored in a range instead of hardcoding each one?

-Yes with SUMPRODUCT and COUNTIF: =SUMPRODUCT((COUNTIF(E2:E5,A2:A100)>0)*B2:B100) sums column B where the value in column A appears anywhere in the criteria list E2:E5.
+Yes — use SUMPRODUCT and COUNTIF: =SUMPRODUCT((COUNTIF(E2:E5,A2:A100)>0)*B2:B100) sums column B where the column-A value appears anywhere in E2:E5.

 More on SUMIF & SUMIFS